LINHOF CAMERAS

 UPDATE 3/15/23:

 Since going back to shooting an Ebony RSW45, I have found the Techno 6×12 magazine is too thick for the Graflok levers of the Ebony.
 Maybe the Ebony could be adjusted or modified; I do not know.
 Either way, it is a bit heavy for the smaller Ebony.
-So I have instead purchased a used Shen Hao Da Yi 6×12 film magazine to use with the Ebony and may let go of the Techno.
+So I have instead purchased a used Shen Hao Da Yi 6×12 film magazine to use with the Ebony and have sold the Techno.

 ###